Michael A. Taylor Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.50 team ERA that ranks 18th across all league pitching staffs.
+- The Nationals have a 4.37 team ERA that ranks 15th among all league pitching staffs.

-- Nationals pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Nationals pitchers combine to rank 17th in baseball in home runs allowed (23 total, 1.2 per game).

-- Williams gets the start for the Nationals, his fourth of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched.
+- Kuhl gets the start for the Nationals, his fourth of the season.
+He is 0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched.

-- His last appearance was on Friday against the Cleveland Guardians, when the right-hander threw five innings, surrendering one earned run while giving up four hits.
+- The right-hander last appeared on Saturday against the Cleveland Guardians, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.

-- The 30-year-old has amassed a 3.52 ERA and 5.3 strikeouts per nine innings across three games this season, while giving up a batting average of .254 to opposing hitters.
+- In three games this season, the 30-year-old has an ERA of 8.59, with 5.5 strikeouts per nine innings.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.